Aunt May: Fictional character biography

 As part of the All-New, All-Different Marvel, May and Jay became part of the Parker Industries foundation, a charity focused on providing help for the less fortunate.
 However, her husband Jay had coughed up blood and collapsed.
 Aunt May was heartbroken after Jay died in the hospital.
-Aunt May, Peter and J. Jonah Jameson held a moment of silence.

 After Peter Parker had his doctorate revoked for "copying" Doctor Octopus' thesis and getting fired from the Daily Bugle, May confronted her nephew about his actions.
 While stating that he should take responsibility for his actions, May leaves stating that Uncle Ben should have raised him better.

 Shortly afterwards, May was diagnosed with cancer.
 While she initially does not tell Peter to avoid overwhelming him, she eventually relents.
 Peter accompanies her to chemotherapy, and asks Stephen Strange if he can use his mystic powers to cure her, but he refuses.
-She decides to dedicate her remaining time to serving the homeless community, and reopens FEAST.
+She decides to dedicate her remaining time to serving the homeless community, and reopens F.E.A.S.T.
 An operation to cure her is successful.

 When Peter is a coma due to his exposure to poison gas and radiation in a fight with the U-Foes, May enlists Otto Octavius to help her find a cure.
 Together, they track down the U-Foes and obtain samples from them.
 Octavius breaks down the components of the gas, allowing doctors to cure Peter.

+After taking care of a homeless Ned Leeds, May decides to reopen F.E.A.S.T., where she eventually meets a elderly charity worker named Ric Bernal and moves in with him.
+When Peter is sent into space by the powerful villain Hellgate, his clone, Ben Reilly, takes over his personal life and cuts off communication with May.
+Peter returns and attempts to mend his relationship with her, though Ric remains distrustful of him.

+She and other relatives of the Parker family are targeted by the serial killer torment in the "Death Spiral" storyline.
+During the attacks, a businessman named Mac Crane is targeted and Torment claims he and Spider-Man are cousins.
+Crane gets a blood test and discovers that he is May and Ben's son.
+May confirms that she and Ben attempted to have a child when they were younger and were told the baby was a stillborn, but he was taken away and adopted by a different family.